 Any tablet that offers 3G or 4G wireless connectivity has extra costs to it.
 Consumers will have to pay more in the hardware of the device in order to cover the additional transceivers.
 Typically this adds roughly one hundred dollars to the cost of the tablet.
 Now that you have the hardware, if you want to use it, you must sign up for a wireless service plan with a carrier that the tablet is compatible with.
 It is possible to reduce the cost of the hardware through rebate offers when you sign up with a carrier for extended two year contracts.
 This is known as hardware subsidies.
 To determine if this is right for you, check out my Subsidized PC FAQ.

 Most data plans with wireless carriers are linked to a data cap that limits how much data you can download over that connection in a given month.
-Mind you, they don't actually cut you off but instead allow you to keep downloading and then charge you overage fees that are quite high.
+For instance, T-Mobile now offers a Free Data For Life option but it is capped at just 200MB of data which is very low.
+Just be warned that they don't actually cut you off if you reach these caps but instead allow you to keep downloading and then charge you overage fees that are quite high.
 Some unlimited data plans still have caps on them that allowing downloading up to a certain data amount at the full networks speeds but then reduce your network speeds for any data over the cap.
 This can make comparing data plans very difficult as it isn't easy to track how much data you might use before you have the device.
 I would suggest reading the iPad Data Plan Comparison from About.com's Guide to iPads for a better explanation.

 3G is currently the most widespread of the wireless data networks within the US.
 This is based upon with a variety of different technologies but it essentially boils down to either being compatible with GSM or CDMA networks.
 These run over different frequency and signal technologies so they are not cross compatible within a device.
 GSM networks are managed by AT&T and T-Mobile while CDMA networks are handled by Sprint and Verizon within the US.
 Speeds are roughly the same at 1 to 2Mbps but reliability may be better with one network over another in a region.
 As a result, check coverage maps and reports.
 Typically, a 3G compatible tablet will be locked into one service provider due to exclusivity contracts within the US that allow the hardware to be locked to a specific provider.
 As a result, figure out which network you want to use before choosing your tablet.